 It started out as a fantasy.

-He said fine, he would get it taken care of.
+I explained all that and he said fine, he would get it taken care of.